Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Expanding wavepackets

 So far throughout the paper, we have considered the localisation properties of a translating 1D Gaussian wavepacket which has the advantage of a fairly compact energy distribution.
 Furthermore, the translational momentum provides a direct means of tuning the average energy of this distribution and thus allows one to scan the energy of the wave probing the disorder.
 The other advantage of the translating Gaussian wavepacket is that since all momentum components are fairly close together in energy, they all behave more or less similarly and thus the quantitative interpretation of the results is straight-forward.

 On the other hand, experiments with cold atoms to date have almost exclusively utilised expanding wavefunctions with no CoM translation.
 While imparting momentum to the atoms via a Bragg pulse is not impossible (and the machinery for it is in place at the laboratory where \cite{BS} has been performed \cite{therm}), it does require an extra laser and quite a lot of care to ensure clean operation.
-The method employed in \cite{Berthet} -- boosting a non-interacting wavepacket to a finite velocity by allowing it to accelerate in a given linear potential -- requires fast control over the linear potential through magnetic fields, which may not always be possible.
+The method employed in \cite{Berthet} -- boosting a non-interacting wavepacket to a finite velocity by allowing it to accelerate in a given linear potential -- requires fast control over the linear potential through magnetic fields, which could be difficult.
 The question we address in this section is whether an expanding Gaussian without CoM motion can be equally well used to study Anderson localisation.
-Apart from providing a guide for future research, this investigation is useful also for the interpretation of all the experiments and theoretical studies performed to date that used purely expanding wavefunctions.
+Apart from providing a guide for future research, this investigation is useful also for the interpretation of all the experiments and theoretical studies performed to date that used purely expanding wavefunctions (of course, different studies used different specific wavepackets, but the common underlining principle should still be helpful).

 To begin with, let us inspect the energy distributions of a translating and expanding Gaussian of approximately the same mean energy.
 Figure \ref{EDcomp} shows the energy distribution of the translating wavepacket mostly used so far with $\bar{\sigma}=5\ell$ and $k_0=1/\ell$, giving a mean energy of $E\approx1.17E_0$.
 If we insist on a stationary CoM ($k_0=0$) for our expanding wavefunction, then the only way to increase the energy is through the width of the momentum distribution.
 A comparable mean energy can be attained with $\bar{\sigma}=\ell/2$, yielding $E\approx1.05E_0$.
 The energy distribution for this initial condition is also illustrated in Fig.~\ref{EDcomp}, and the difference is quite striking: the translating Gaussian is centred on the mean energy and is fairly compact, involving only energies close to the mean.
 In contrast, the expanding wavefunction spans a large range of energies, with most of the weight concentrated at very low energies and a long, thin tail extending to very high energies.